 As minimally invasive aesthetic procedures such as BOTOX and dermal fillers become more common, we are also seeing more poorly done jobs with undesirable outcomes.

-With advancements in technology, dermal fillers available in 2020 generally last for a year or more.
+With advancements in technology, dermal fillers available generally last for a year or more.
 This means that if dermal fillers are not properly injected, it may look like a sore thumb for more than a year!

 At SL Aesthetic Clinic, we typically see under eye ‘lumps’ or ‘sausages’ that have stayed on for years after an initial tear trough filler treatment.
 These patients were invariably affected but felt helpless at the same time, believing that one day the fillers will go away.